severalnines/docs/user-guide/dashboard.rst

 Import Existing Server/Cluster
 --------------------------------

-Opens a single-page wizard to import the existing database setup into ClusterControl.
+Opens a wizard to import the existing database setup into ClusterControl.
 The following database cluster types are supported:

 * MySQL Replication
 * MySQL Galera